 - Nice to the Waiter: Schindler, because of this trait he always treated his workers and subordinates with respect, and then saved them.

 - Obstructive Bureaucrat: When Stern forgets his papers and is loaded onto a train to a camp, Oskar encounters two low-level SS men with no interest in his excuses.
 One of them tries to make light of the situation after Stern is released, admitting that he doesn't want to have to deal with the associated paperwork.

 - Ominous Latin Chanting: On the scene of the mass exhumation and burning of the massacre victims' corpses.

-- Only in It for the Money: Schindler could care less about Political ideology, seeking only immense wealth.
+- Only in It for the Money: Schindler couldn't care less about political ideology, seeking only immense wealth.
 To begin with, anyway.

 - Out-of-Character Moment: Amon Goeth when speaking to his Jewish maid, Helen, in the basement, but then subverted when he switches back to his usual awful self.

 - Pet the Dog: Played straight in a couple of fleeting moments of humanity from Goeth, like taking the time to thank his servant, Helen, and removing Poldek from the execution line after an inspection, but predominantly subverted.

 - Goeth tries this several times, succeeding the first two.
 He gives up with the third, a Jewish boy who can not clean the stains from his tub; after pardoning the boy, Goeth snipes him down while he is walking back to the barracks.

 - And then, of course, there is the scene where he tells Helen his appreciation of her before beating her and smashing a shelf full of wine on top of her.

 - While probably either apocryphal or dramatized, Goeth going out of his way to try and get Schindler out of prision (read Friendly Enemy above) definitely counts.
 The movie does make it vague if this was because of Schindler's money and bribes or if it was because Goeth actually cared and viewed him as a friend.